pomerium/pomerium/docs/docs/glossary.md

 The term "Perimeter" in the context of Pomerium and general networking usually refers to your internal network, and common tools like firewalls used to restrict access to it.
 Historically, most security models used the perimeter as the main layer of protection to a network system.
 The principles of [zero trust] assume that the perimeter can be (and likely is) compromised, and require security between each connection, including those between internal services.

 ### Policy
-Pomerium allows administrators to define policies dictating what combination of users, groups, devices, etc, have access to protected services.
+Pomerium allows administrators to define authorization policies dictating what combination of users, groups, devices, etc, have access to protected services.
 Open-source Pomerium defines a unique policy to every [route], while Pomerium Enterprise can define reusable policies at the global and [namespace] level.

 ### Route
 Specific to Pomerium, a route is a defined path from outside the network (via a public domain) to an internal service.
 Routes can be defined in the [configuration](/reference/readme.md#routes) for open-source Pomerium or the [Pomerium Enterprise Console][pom-routes].